Azure/terraform-azurerm-avm-res-desktopvirtualization-scalingplan/README.md

 ### <a name="input_tags"></a> [tags](#input\_tags)

-Description: Map of tags to assign to the Key Vault resource.
+Description: Map of tags to assign to the Scaling Plan resource.

 Type: `map(any)`